amcginlay/kube-shell/README.md

 # Steps

-Start by cloning this repo ... go on, do it now!
+Start by grabbing a `git clone` of this repo ... go on, do it now!

-From the directory hosting your `git clone` of this repo, perform the following steps.
+From the directory hosting your clone of this repo, perform the following steps.
 ```
 # Linux/MacOS
 ./kube-shell.sh